What You Need to Know Before Renting an RV

 Learn the basics of how to rent an RV including how to plan your excursion and what to bring along with you on your RV road trip.

 We had to get away, even if it was just for a few days.
 Canceled trips and hunkering down at home as a family to stay safe during the coronavirus pandemic had predictably made us a little stir crazy.

-Given the opportunity to suggest a vacation, my 11-year-old daughter nearly always suggests renting a recreational vehicle or travel trailer.
+Given the opportunity to suggest a vacation, my 11-year-old daughter nearly always suggests renting an RV or travel trailer.
 Her fascination with the tiny homes on wheels — with their clever floor plans (slide-out living rooms!), cozy sleeping nooks and array of electronic gadgets — is certainly understandable.

 So, we decided to toss the canoe on the roof of our SUV, rent a travel trailer and make a quick break for a nearby historic park and campground.
 According to peer-to-peer renting web site RVshare.com, we were not alone in hitting the road this summer in a rental RV.